 2. Survey your drop-off students/cold leads

 Student insights are key.
 Even if your prospective students don’t end up attending your institution, there’s still value in reaching out to them and finding out why.
-Getting these insights will allow you to optimize your campaigns, avoiding pinch points in the student journey and reducing future drop off.
+Getting these insights will allow you to optimise your campaigns, avoiding pinch points in the student journey and reducing future drop off.

-3. Analyze your competition
+3. Analyse your competition

 Our research on students’ perceptions of branding and advertising revealed that one in five students never feel represented in advertising.
 Understanding your students’ motivations for engaging with institutions is key to knowing which direction to take your own marketing.
 In fact, by championing diversity in your campaigns, you can attract those students who don’t feel represented by other colleges.